arthanson/django-genericadmin/README.txt

 In most cases *django-genericadmin* will correctly figure out which fields on your model are generic foreign keys and just do the right thing.
-If you want to specify the fields yourself (Be a man!
-Control your own destiny and all that) you can use the ``generic_fk_fields`` attribute on the admin class.
+If you want to specify the fields yourself (Control your own destiny and all that) you can use the ``generic_fk_fields`` attribute on the admin class.
 Note that you can specify the fields on each admin class for inline admins.
 So, for the above mentioned inline admin, you would do it like so:

 .. code:: python